-- Networking with civil society at European and national levels can strengthen the union's ability to address intersectional discrimination, rooting actions in communities and territories. - ► Social movements, as expressions of new needs and demands for change, provide a stimulating environment for unions, both for renewing their agenda and expanding their relationships. - Advocacy actions to combat intersectional discrimination, particularly when addressing public institutions and requesting legislative changes, are more effective if they can create coalitions between unions and other social organizations. - ► Even when the union is not the promoter or directly involved, attention to and support for good civil society practices can strengthen and build trust among a broader audience - ▶ Discrimination is widespread in every social area, not just in the workplace; for example, combating discrimination can also take place in contexts such as sports.
+Networking with civil society at European and national levels can strengthen the union's ability to address intersectional discrimination, rooting actions in communities and territories.

+► Advocacy actions to combat intersectional discrimination, particularly when addressing public institutions and requesting legislative changes, are more effective if they can create coalitions between unions and other social organizations.

+• Even when the union is not the promoter or directly involved, attention to and support for good civil society practices can strengthen and build trust among a broader audience

+Discrimination is widespread in every social area, not just in the workplace; for example, combating discrimination can also take place in contexts such as sports.

-Chapter 5 - Trade unions towards an intersectional approach
+Chapter 5 - TRADE UNIONS TOWARDS AN INTERSECTIONAL APPROACH